 Kevin Carter, CHAIRMAN

 Kevin is a lifelong Chicago area resident coming from a background in both high school and college sports.
 Kevin is not a stranger to demanding physical activates, team work, commitment and fun.
 Nine years ago after he decided it was time to tackle a new sport he purchased his first bike from “Walmart” and in 2012 Kevin realized cycling was not only fun but a way of life.
 He then purchased his first roadbike from “Kozy”.
 After training and strengthening with others and on his own Kevin was able to step it up to the ultimate level and join Major Taylor in 2014.
 Two years and three bikes later.
-Kevin is now our 2017 Major Taylor President.
+Kevin is now serving his second year as our Major Taylor President.

 When Kevin is not planning and taking part in ride events you can best believe he is still active.
 After attending Illinois State University (ISU) majoring in marketing/engineering, Kevin realized he wanted a career that provided him with an active lifestyle and the ability to create his own path.
 In 2011 Kevin graduated from Cortiva Institute School of Message Therapy.
 Kevin works for Spine and Sports Center of Chicago where he is the Sports and Medical Therapist.
 He also serves as a private therapist to several businesses and personal accounts both in and around the Chicagoland area.